Correct chemical storage can avoid reactions between incompatible materials with the potential to cause harm, fire or even explosions.

 - to minimize exposure of the human, the environment and the infrastructure to corrosive and toxic chemicals

-- to lessen the risk of fire and explosions
+- to reduce the risk of fire and explosions

 - to provide for effective management of chemicals and to compartmentalize and signal high risk areas